 We issue surety bonds in the ordinary course of business to support our projects.
-At March 31, 2023, we had \$110.9 million of outstanding surety bonds, of which \$50.0 million relates to our MPSV projects that are subject to our MPSV Litigation, \$45.6 million relates to our Active Retained Shipyard Contracts, and \$15.3 million relates to our Fabrication Division contracts and certain of our insurance coverages.
+At June 30, 2023, we had \$110.9 million of outstanding surety bonds, of which \$50.0 million relates to our MPSV projects that are subject to our MPSV Litigation, \$45.6 million relates to our Active Retained Shipyard Contracts, and \$15.3 million relates to our Fabrication Division contracts and certain of our insurance coverages.
 See Note 4 for further discussion of our surety bonds and related indemnification obligations and our MPSV Litigation.

-Insurance Finance Arrangements
+Insurance Finance Arrangement

 In connection with the renewal of our property and equipment insurance coverages during 2022, and general liability insurance coverages during the first quarter 2023, we entered into short-term premium finance arrangements ("Insurance Finance Arrangements").
-The property and equipment arrangement totaled \$2.4 million, payable in ten equal monthly installments, with interest at a fixed rate of 4.3% per annum.
-The general liability arrangement totaled \$0.5 million, payable in eight equal monthly installments, with interest at a fixed rate of 6.6% per annum.
+The property and equipment arrangement totaled \$2.4 million, payable in ten equal monthly installments through March 2023, with interest at a fixed rate of 4.3% per annum.
+The general liability arrangement totaled \$0.5 million, payable in eight equal monthly installments through August 2023, with interest at a fixed rate of 6.6% per annum.
 We consider the transactions to be non-cash financing activities, with the initial financed amount reflected within accrued expenses and other liabilities, and a corresponding asset reflected within prepaid expenses and other assets, on our Balance Sheet.
-We have reflected principal payments of \$1.0 million for the three months ended March 31, 2023, as a financing activity on our Statement of Cash Flows, and at March 31, 2023, our remaining principal balance was \$0.3 million.
+For the six months ended June 30, 2023 and 2022, we have reflected principal payments of \$1.1 million and \$0.2 million, respectively, as a financing activity on our Statement of Cash Flows, and at June 30, 2023, our remaining principal balance was \$0.1 million.